 The role of Lieutenant Nyota Uhura, a beautiful and talented bridge crew-person of African descent was originally played by the iconic Nichelle Nichols in Star Trek.
 She’s made countless appearances in the franchise as the character.

 It’s hard to imagine that Lt Uhura could be portrayed as a Caucasian woman but here we have it.
 Wrap your heads around it.
-It also seems that the role of Sulu is depicted as a Black or perhaps South Asian.
+It also seems that the role of Chief Helmsman Sulu is depicted as a Black or perhaps Pacific Islander.

 In 1975, Peter Pan, a long-time children’s record publisher, created eleven Star Trek stories.
 These took the form of both 7 and 12 inch vinyl records and often with a read along comic book.